IllinoisLegalAidOnline/ilao-documentation/docs/source/cms_structured_content_overview.rst

     * Includes one or more steps
     * An optional title
     * Each step consists of one or more directions or tips
+    * Any legal forms necessary to complete the step

   * Eligibility information for the solution
   * Information needed to complete the solution
   * Any helpful organizations that may be relevant
-  * Forms needed to complete the solution.
-This includes:

-    * The name of the court form
-    * What the form is filled out with (name, type of program, link)
-    * Jurisdiction
-    * When it may or may not be used (optional)

   * Jurisdiction applicable to the solution.
   * Expected result from completing the solution.
 This may include segments of text and/or structured lists.